-Another window appears and it's time to configure the Connection Manager.
-Firstly, select Authentication Type, e.g. Token Authentication.
-Then select API Base URL (in most cases default one is the right one).
-More info is available in Authentication section.
+Now it's time to configure the Connection Manager.
+Select Authentication Type, e.g. Token Authentication.
+Then select API Base URL (in most cases, the default one is the right one).
+More info is available in the Authentication section.

-And finally, fill in all the required parameters and set optional parameters if needed.:ElasticSearchDSNDefault [Http]http://localhost:9200
+Fill in all required parameters and set optional parameters if needed:ElasticSearchDSNDefault [Http]http://localhost:9200

 Required Parameters Optional Parameters UserName Fill in the parameter...
 Password Fill in the parameter...

-Once you configured a data source, you can preview data.
-Hit Preview tab, and use similar settings to preview data:
+Once the data source has been configured, you can preview data.
+Select the Preview tab and use settings similar to the following to preview data:

 Read data in SQL Server from the ZappySys Data Gateway data source